SoftEngineering11/RE2025-Repository/ExperimentDesign/Experiment1-DefectDetection/Experiment1-2-AmbiguityWithCoT/readme.md

-### Listing 3: FSL for Ambiguity Detection with CoT
+### Listing 3: FSL for Ambiguity Detection with Reasoning

 ```
 {Ambiguity Sub-Class}: {Definition}